 Documents to download

 There is no widely accepted definition of ‘food poverty’.
 However, a household can broadly be defined as experiencing food poverty or ‘household food insecurity’ if they cannot (or are uncertain about whether they can) acquire “an adequate quality or sufficient quantity of food in socially acceptable ways”.

-According to the Department for Work and Pensions’ Households Below Average Income survey, in 2020/21, 4.2 million people (6%) were in food insecure households.
-Among the 10.5 million people in relative poverty, 16% were in food insecure households, including 17% of children.
-People in relative poverty live in a household with income less than 60% of contemporary median income.
+According to the Department for Work and Pensions’ (DWP) Households Below Average Income survey, in 2022/23, 7.2 million people (11%) in the UK were in food insecure households, an increase of 2.5 million people since 2021/22.
+Among the 11.3 million people found to be in relative poverty before housing costs, 22% were in food insecure households, including 30% of children.
+People in relative poverty live in a household with income less than 60% of the contemporary median income.

 In England, free school meals (FSM) are a statutory entitlement available to eligible pupils.
 Local authorities are responsible for providing FSM.

-This increase could be driven by many factors including the Covid-19 pandemic and the continued effect of the transitional protections during the rollout of Universal Credit.
+This increase could be driven by many factors including macro-economic conditions, the coronavirus pandemic, and the continued effect of the transitional protections during the rollout of Universal Credit.

 Free school meals and educational attainment

 On average, pupils eligible for free school meals achieve lower GCSE attainment than other pupils.
 This is based on achieving a “standard pass” in English and maths GCSE.
-In 2021, 51% of pupils known to be eligible for FSM achieved a standard pass in both subjects, compared to 77% of pupils not eligible.
-This was a gap of 26 percentage points.
-In recent years this gap has remained broadly the same.
+Government statistics show that in 2023, 43% of pupils eligible for FSM achieved a standard pass in both English and Maths GCSE compared to 72% of pupils not eligible.
+This was an attainment gap of around 29 percentage points.

+Documents to download